claritylab/lucida/README.md

   make start_all
   ```

-  This will spawn a terminal window for each service as well as the command center.
+  This will spawn a terminal window (`gnome-terminal`) for each service as well as the command center.
+  Once all back-end services and the command center start running,
-  Open your browser and visit `http://localhost:3000/` to start using Lucida.
+  open your browser and visit `http://localhost:3000/` to start using Lucida.

-  Currently, the command center receives user input in the form of HTTP requests sent from your browser,
+  Currently, the command center receives the user input in the form of HTTP requests sent from your browser,
   but in future we can support other forms of input.

 ## Lucida Docker Deployment